phu0ngng/nccl/CONTRIBUTING.md

 - **Bug fixes**: Reproducible bugs with clear fixes are always appreciated
 - **Performance improvements**: Targeted optimizations, guarded by appropriate checks
-- **TODO TRUE??
-Platform support**: Extending NCCL to new platforms, network fabrics, or GPU architectures
+- **Platform support**: Extending NCCL to new platforms, network fabrics, or PCI bridges
 - **Documentation**: Improvements to README, comments, or usage examples

 ## Making Your Contribution Successful